SeregPie/DearImage/README.md

 `.from(source)`

-Creates an instance of `PaperDuck` from the given image source.
+Creates an instance of `PaperDuck` from the given source.
 If the source is an instance of `PaperDuck`, returns it.

 | argument | description |
 | ---: | :--- |